section-engineering-education/engineering-education/content/articles/automatic-sms-verification-with-sms-retriever-api/index.md

 published: true
 url: /automatic-sms-verification-in-android/
 title: Automatic SMS verification with SMS Retriever API in Android
 description: This tutorial will take the reader through the process of setting up an automatic SMS verification in Android.
-When using SMS Retriever API, users do not need to enter the verification code manually nor does the API require any extra app permissions.
+When using SMS Retriever API, users do not need to enter the verification code manually.
 author: robert-muriithi
-date: 2021-11-15T00:00:00-08:41
+date: 2021-11-23T00:00:00-19:10
-topics: [Languages]
+topics: [API]
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/automatic-sms-verification-in-android/hero.png
     alt: Automatic SMS verification in Android Hero Image
 ---
-Automatic SMS verification can be done with the help of an API called the `Sms Retriever API`.
+Automatic SMS verification can be done with the help of an API called the `SMS Retriever API`.
 With the use of this API, users do not need to enter the verification code manually nor does the API require any extra app permissions.
 <!--more-->
 In this tutorial, we'll learn how we can implement this feature in an Android app.

 ### Prerequisites
 To follow along with this tutorial, the reader should:
-- Have an understanding of the `Kotlin` programming language.
+- Have an understanding of the [`Kotlin`](/engineering-education/search/?q=Kotlin) programming language.
 - Know how to design layouts using `XML` in Android studio.
 - Have an understanding of `Android Broadcasts`.

 ### Goal
-By the end of this tutorial, the reader will have understood:
+By the end of this tutorial, the reader should understand:
-- What SMS Verification process is.
+- What tje SMS Verification process is.
 - How to use an automatic SMS verification feature on your app.

 ### What is SMS Retriever API?